 Natsal was initiated in response to the emerging HIV epidemic and has provided the evidence-base for major sexual health interventions and monitoring their impact (including for models on cost-effectiveness).
 These include the National Chlamydia Screening Programme; enhanced HIV testing; HPV vaccination; and the Teenage Pregnancy Strategy.
 Previous waves have been funded by the Medical Research Council and the Department for Health.
 The initial feasibility study for Natsal was funded by ESRC and the Health Education Authority.

 Prof Kirstin Mitchell, who is the University of Glasgow lead for Natsal, said: "We are delighted that the University of Glasgow is joining the endeavour to continue the Natsal legacy.
 This is a great opportunity both for the University of Glasgow and for Scotland.
-In this fourth survey, the Glasgow team will be leading on the development of a measure of sexual wellbeing which we hope will contribute to a fuller understanding of the postive dimensions of people's sexual lives".
+In this fourth survey, the Glasgow team will be leading on the development of a measure of sexual wellbeing which we hope will contribute to a fuller understanding of the positive dimensions of people's sexual lives".